Lakes Region Conservation Corps Site Descriptions

 Squam Lakes Association members receive numerous certifications that help elevate them as conservation leaders within the community, including SSI Open Water Diver certification, NAUI Weed Control Diver certification, Wilderness First Aid & CPR, and NH Commercial Boating License.
 Housing is provided for members serving at the Squam Lakes Association.

-Mount Washington Observatory: 2025 Full-Term positions opening soon
+Mount Washington Observatory: 1 2025 Full-Term position available

 Mount Washington Observatory (MWOBS) is a private, nonprofit, member-supported institution with a mission to advance understanding of the natural systems that create Earth’s weather and climate.
 It serves this mission by maintaining a weather station on the summit of Mount Washington, performing weather and climate research, conducting innovative science education programs, and interpreting the heritage of the Mount Washington region.